 This pointer isn’t really about etiquette, it’s more of a freebie ‘get your basics right’.
 As an absolute minimum you need the following for a good profile:

 Photo: A picture is vital.
 Profiles photo get 21 times more views than those that don’t, according to career expert, Blair Decembrele.
 And good quality images don’t have to be costly professional jobs.
 A smart phone pic will be fine.
-But make sure that it isn’t a low resolution image.
-Or, in layman’s terms, make sure it’s not grainy/fuzzy when you zoom in.
+But make sure that it’s not grainy/fuzzy when you zoom in.

-Make sure it’s only your face in shot and save family photos for Facebook and Instagram.
+Make sure it’s only your face in shot – you’ve only got a small space and you want to help people to recognise you at networking or industry events.
 If you really want to stand out, give yourself a bold background photo.
-This could be one relating to the brand you work for, or your area of expertise, and it’ll help you stand out.
+This could be one relating to the brand you work for, or your area of expertise.

 Summary and experience: Completing these gives people an at-a-glance view of what you do.
 What are great at?
 Why should people follow you or trust your opinion?